 - Benefit plan coverage rules are complicated.
 Until now, doctors have rarely had detailed insight into how they work for at the individual member level.

-In order to make this process work better for doctors and patients, OptumRx has created a new tool that uses the power of data to simplify prescribing.
-Called PreCheck MyScript, this new tool seamlessly integrates with physicians’ electronic medical record (EMR) systems, and provides real-time, member-specific benefit information at the time and place of patient care.
+A new tool, PreCheck MyScript®, makes this process work better for doctors and patients.
+It seamlessly integrates with physicians’ electronic medical record (EMR) systems and provides real-time, member-specific benefit information at the time and place of patient care.

-PreCheck MyScript gives physicians access to benefit information, including whether or not a medication is covered, how much the medication will cost, and even if there is a clinically suitable alternative that will save the member money.
+PreCheck MyScript also gives physicians information about whether a medication is covered, how much it will cost and if there is a clinically suitable alternative that will save the patient money.
 This allows physicians to compare recommended treatment options side by side.
 If prior authorization is required, physicians can process that right in the EMR, with immediate approval in most cases.

 PreCheck MyScript brings together highly diverse data streams into one simple-to-use tool.
-Our unique ability to combine pharmacy and coverage data translates into actionable insights for physicians.
-That insight can make the difference between a member who has immediate access their prescribed medications, and one who is turned away at the pharmacy counter.
+The ability to combine pharmacy and coverage data can make the difference between a member who has immediate access to their prescribed medications and one who is turned away at the pharmacy counter.